-These strategies will be achieved through further growth and development of our cornerstone assets in the Marcellus Shale in northeast Pennsylvania which represent 96% percent of our equivalent proved reserves as of December 31, 2017.
+These strategies will be achieved through further growth and development of our cornerstone asset in the Marcellus Shale in northeast Pennsylvania which represents substantially all of our equivalent proved reserves as of December 31, 2018.
 While we remain focused on the growth and development of our Marcellus Shale asset, we also look for other development and exploration opportunities that will contribute to our overall strategy.

-2018 OUTLOOK
+2019 OUTLOOK